Melangert/Torrent-Berry/README.md

 - basic Magnet link and .torrent file
 - Web UI accessible from any device on your network
-- JWT authentication
-- System status panel (CPU, RAM, disk)
+- system status panel (CPU, RAM, disk)
 - Crash recovery for interrupted downloads
-- Tuned for Low ram and cpu
+- Tuning for Low ram and cpu

 ## Requirements

 - Linux (ARM or x86)
 - Python 3.11+
-- 512MB RAM minimum, 1GB recommended
+- 512MB RAM minimum, 1GB++ recommended

 ## Install